|Supplier of last resort (SoLR)|

 The said ACER/CEER Report of October 2018 indicates that all EU Member States have a form of SoLR for both electricity and gas supply, nevertheless, while in some Member States very few consumers are supplied by an SoLR, in other this proportion is overwhelming.

-In most jurisdictions, supply of last resort is considered a precaution for supplier and/ or Distribution System Operator (DSO) failure, that is, in cases when a current supplier to the final household consumer goes bankrupt and is no longer able to perform its function, or the licenses of a current supplier or DSO are revoked.
+In most jurisdictions, supply of last resort is considered a precaution for supplier and/or a DSO failure, that is, in cases when a current supplier to the final household consumer goes bankrupt and is no longer able to perform its function, or the licenses of a current supplier or DSO are revoked.

 In the ACER/CEER opinion (expressed in the said Report of October 2018) this kind of protection appears to be a “universal function” of the supplier of last resort in electricity – most probably also the intention of the European legislator.